 Issued by the Forestry Commission, a tree felling licence is required when projects demand that trees need be cut down and removed within a designated area.

-A tree felling licence ensures that health and safety measures are being followed, and that Arborists are trained efficiently in the removal and cutting down of trees.
+A tree felling licence ensures that health and safety measures are being followed and that Arborists are trained efficiently in the removal and cutting down of trees.

-The removal of trees may be required in a number of scenarios, including the construction and building of property, and removing trees for safety purposes.
+The removal of trees may be required in a number of scenarios, including the construction and building of the property, and removing trees for safety purposes.

 A tree felling licence also maintains and helps to protect Britain's trees and woodland, ensuring that illegal removal of tree activity is prosecuted.